neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 ### Docs/Translation <a class="offset" id="docstranslation"></a>

-The [Mutt Guide](/guide) reads like an encyclopaedia.
+The [NeoMutt Guide](/guide) reads like an encyclopaedia.
 Everything you want to know is in there somewhere, but generally you have to know what you're looking for.

-Mutt needs a simple introduction with pictures.
+NeoMutt needs a simple introduction with pictures.
 The guide should explain how to perform simple tasks (just the basics to get a user started).
-The simple guide can list some more advanced features of Mutt, but leave a full explanation to the main manual.
+The simple guide can list some more advanced features of NeoMutt, but leave a full explanation to the main manual.

 See also: [Docs Rebuild](/dev/docs-rebuild)

-The Mutt program has been translated into 30 languages, but [some of the translations](/translate) are out-of-date.
+The NeoMutt program has been translated into 30&nbsp;languages, but [some of the translations](/translate) are out-of-date.

 ### Web design <a class="offset" id="web-design"></a>